How To Become A Chief Administration Officer

 Chief Administration Officer Degree

 CAOs, like other executives, should have at least a bachelor’s degree to perform at this level of employment.
-However, a graduate degree is most likely the preferred level of education, both by employers and as a means to prepare an individual for this type of job.
+A graduate degree is most likely the preferred level of education, both by employers and as a means to prepare an individual for this type of job.

 Step 2: Obtain a master’s degree (recommended).
-A Master of Business Administration (MBA) is the most popular type of administrative degree; however, individuals will find that the following options will also provide the training and credentials necessary for a CAO position: management, business management, or specialized program that fits industry.
+A Master of Business Administration (MBA) is the most popular type of administrative degree.
+Individuals will find that the following options will also provide the training and credentials necessary for a CAO position: management, business management, or specialized program that fits industry.